-Employers joining the Scheme after 1 October 2002 that do not transfer any past service liabilities to the Scheme pay contributions at the ongoing future service contribution rate.
-This rate is reviewed at each valuation and applies until the second valuation after the date of joining the Scheme, at which point the standard employer contribution rate is payable.
+New employers that do not transfer any past service liabilities to the Scheme pay contributions at the ongoing future service contribution rate.
+This rate is reviewed at each valuation and new employers joining the Scheme between valuations up until 1 April 2010 do not contribute towards the deficit until two valuations have been completed after their date of joining.
+New employers joining the Scheme after 1 April 2010 will be liable for past service deficit contributions from the valuation following joining.
 Contribution rates are changed on the 1 April that falls 18 months after the valuation date.